intrahealth/client-registry-docs/docs/configuration.md

 Whether in standalone or as a mediator, the Client Registry must interact only with known, trusted clients with TLS certificates.
 Clients must be registered and certificates assigned to them.

 In standalone mode, the server runs TLS by default, and requires signed certificates.
-Client certificate needs can be turned off in OpenHIM when running as a meditiator and this feature must be regularly audited to ensure security.
+Client certificate needs can be turned off in OpenHIM when running as a mediator and this feature must be regularly audited to ensure security.

 ## Connecting Services